 -Michele Blouin-Vinezeano

-"After practicing yoga for many years within my comfort zone, I came to Forrest Yoga and had my world turned quite literally upside down...I love the challenge of Forrest Yoga—how it makes me feel stronger and more alive.
+"After practicing yoga for many years within my comfort zone, I came to Steve & Talya and had my world turned quite literally upside down...I love the challenge of Turbodog Yoga—how it makes me feel stronger and more alive.
 It has changed my practice completely, and has made me consciously move out of my comfort zone and into that fun place where potential is explored.
 I was challenged to do things that I thought were absolutely impossible, and this process of constantly redefining and expanding my potential has had a huge impact on my life.
-I am constantly amazed by how the practice of Forrest Yoga has made me stronger in every possible way, and feel blessed to be part of such a vibrant community of practitioners."
+I am constantly amazed by how the this practice has made me stronger in every possible way, and feel blessed to be part of such a vibrant community of practitioners."

 -Sharon Burdett